-- CPR will continue to work with Congress on the passage of the Keeping All Students Safe Act (KASSA).
-The bill limits the use of restraints and ban the practice of seclusion for any school receiving federal funds.
+- CPR worked with Congress on the passage of the Keeping All Students Safe Act (KASSA).
+The bill limits the use of restraints and bans the practice of seclusion for any school receiving federal funds.
 The bill also provides resources to better equip school personnel with the training they need to address challenging behavior with evidence-based proactive strategies.
-Read the letter CPR joined in February 2019 and the earlier letter CPR joined in November 2018 in support of KASSA.
-We expect the bill to be reintroduced early in the 116th Congress.

 Collaboration on Federal Education Policy Initiatives

 CPR collaborates with other civil rights and disability organizations on education policy issues.
 Through the Consortium of Constituents with Disabilities (CCD) Education Task Force, CPR engages in advocacy around federal legislation and policy impacting students with disabilities.
-Recently, CCD successfully advocated to ensure that Congress included accountability for the education of students with disabilities in the recently-passed Every Student Succeeds Act and its implementing regulations.
-CCD is preparing for a possible reauthorization of the Individuals with Disabilities Education Act (IDEA).
-In addition, CPR raised questions about, and opposed the nomination of Betsy DeVos as Secretary of the Department of Education based on her record and hearing testimony regarding students with disabilities.
+CCD successfully advocated to ensure that Congress included accountability for the education of students with disabilities in the Every Student Succeeds Act and its implementing regulations.

 Students cannot learn if they are pushed out of schools and classrooms.
 CPR and other civil rights and disability organizations have joined together to form the Civil Rights Roundtable to fight against unfair school discipline, school push-out, and the school-to-prison pipeline.
 Among other things, the Civil Rights Roundtable successfully advocated for guidance from the U.S. Department of Education, including around behavioral supports for students with disabilities and seclusion and restraint: